The blue container ship HMM Algeciras on the Elbe in Hamburg seen from the water with a tugboat in the foreground and harbour cranes in the background

 For us, ensuring the accessibility of the Port of Hamburg means reacting flexibly and planning ahead, reducing sediment volumes and improving sediment quality.

-When we bring a harbor basin entrance back to depth, ship captains all over the world know about it a short time later.
+When we make a harbour basin entrance deep again, ship captains all over the world will know shortly afterwards.
 This is because the navigability of the Port of Hamburg is documented online on electronic nautical charts.

 Our task as HPA: Shaping and promoting the development of the Port of Hamburg

 As an institution under public law, affiliated with the Hamburg Ministry of Economics and Innovation, our almost 2,000 employees are responsible for the maintenance and development of the port infrastructure in Hamburg.
-Our port management also includes water depth maintenance, through which we ensure access to the port by water.
+Our port management also includes water depth maintenance, through which we ensure access to the port via the waterway.

 When the Elbe current sediments accumulate at the bottom of the waterway and the water is no longer deep enough for the ships, we ensure free shipping traffic again in Hamburg with targeted underwater dredging work.